makerspace/makeradmin/readme.md

 ```

 This will initialize submodules, build docker images and configure the database.
 This may take quite some time.
-It will also generate a .env file with new random keys and passwords that the system will use.
+It will also generate a `.env` file with new random keys and passwords that the system will use.

+If you are deploying on a server you need to configure hosts and other system by editing the `.env` file.

 ## Start MakerAdmin, web shop, etc.
 ```